myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-29T12:45:34.363Z
+>
+> This is what the job market looks like these days

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-29T12:21:45.827Z
+>
+> Can't you even access it? 👀

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-29T12:16:26.743Z
+>
+> There is basically no difference in endpoints between services :)

+The behavior may change if the PDS implementation is different, but this is something different similar to Bluesky and can be ignored

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-29T10:38:03.461Z
 >
 > 404 not found